 This property has high potential to be an Airbnb, a student dorm, or a rental for young professionals.
 Extra storage space in the basement could also be further remodeled to create a second bedroom in the basement unit.

 The neighborhood around Seattle D1 is rated A+ on Niche.com, a site that reviews and analyzes locations for the quality of their neighborhoods, schools and colleges.
 Seattle D1 is a 5-minute walk to the University District Farmers Market and dozens of surrounding restaurants, coffee shops and tea shops, offering a variety of dining choices.

 Seattle D1 is located in the University District and is a 10-minute walk from the University of Washington, about 5.3 miles north of downtown Seattle and a 9.2-mile distance from Bellevue, commutable about 18 minutes by car.
 At the University of Washington Station 1.6 miles away from the property, the transit provided by Sound Rail’s link light rail travels south from the University District to Angle Lake.
 Link light rail stops include downtown Seattle and the International Seattle-Tacoma Airport.

-Shares for Seattle D1 start at $660 per share with an estimated cash dividend of 4.05%, an estimated rental income of more than 3.33%, and an estimated total return of 12.45%.
+Shares for Seattle D1 start at $660 per share with an estimated cash distribution of 4.05%, an estimated rental income of more than 3.33%, and an estimated total return of 12.45%.

-Use Ark7’s platform to diversify your portfolio by investing in real estate without the hassle of property management.
-View Seattle D1 on the marketplace today to purchase shares and earn returns in the trending Seattle real estate market.
+Use fractional real estate to diversify your portfolio by investing in real estate without the hassle of property management.
+View this Seattle rental property on the Ark7 marketplace today to purchase shares and earn returns in the trending Seattle real estate market.